shibatch/nofreelunch/README.md

 found by an official agency to be illegal, whether the project should take any action in response is a matter for careful deliberation.
-It is the role of the authorities to punish members for illegal behavior, not the project maintainers, unless the authorities ask us to do something specific.
+It is the role of the authorities to punish members for illegal behavior, not the project maintainers, unless the authorities ask the maintainers to do something specific.
 The only thing that members of the project, including the maintainers, should do is to preserve evidence and to report any ongoing illegal activity related to the project to the public authorities.

 If some rules contain penal provisions with ambiguous criteria for violation, such provisions can be arbitrarily administered by decision